 Benjamin Rusek, Senior Program Officer

-Benjamin J. Rusek is a Senior Program Officer, for in the Policy and Global Affairs Division of the National Academies of Sciences, Engineering, and Medicine.
-He has supported successful collaborative work with Chinese counterparts for more than ten years, serving as the study director for the project that produced the NAS report Biosecurity Challenges of the Global Expansion of High-Containment Biological Laboratories (2012).
-He has organized workshops in India, Pakistan, Brazil, and other countries, often focused on the life sciences.
-He was a member of the Executive Board of International Student/Young Pugwash and Chair of ISYP from 2008-2013.
+Benjamin J. Rusek is a senior program officer for CISAC in the Policy and Global Affairs Division of the National Academies of Sciences, Engineering, and Medicine.
+In this role, Ben directs CISAC’s collaborative work with China and has led successful projects with counterpart organizations in other countries on cooperative threat reduction, nuclear forensics, nuclear warhead and material monitoring and verification, nuclear security, biological safety and other international security issues.
+He served as the co-director for the project that produced the report The Comprehensive Nuclear Test Ban Treaty: Technical Issues for the United States (2012) and directed the project that produced the report Biosecurity Challenges of the Global Expansion of High-Containment Biological Laboratories (2012).
+He was a member of the Executive Board of International Student/Young Pugwash (ISYP) and Chair of ISYP from 2008-2013.
 He previously held various positions at the Henry L. Stimson Center, the Arms Control Association, and the U.S. National Air and Space Museum.
 Ben has a B.A. in political science from Ohio State University and an M.A. in political science from Purdue University.